Pairing Wine with Summer Fruits and Vegetables

 The rise in plant-based diets is another good reason to investigate vegetable pairings with wine and fruit pairings with wine.
 Whether we or our family members or friends are eating vegetarian or vegan or even if we’re still accompanying our sides with poultry and meat, fruit and vegetables are occupying more and more real estate on our plates.

 If roughage comprises more of our intake, we should think more about how those elements pair with the wines in our glasses.
 Maybe the sides are as important as the mains?
 Or, are the sides now the mains?
+Below is our infographic showcasing a delightful array of summer fruits and vegetables.
+Explore the vibrant seasonal produce that adds freshness and flavor to your summer table.

-Seasonal Summer Fruits and Vegetables Infographic
+Summer Fruits and Veggies Infographic

 Let’s take a peek into how to pair wine with summer vegetables and fruits.
 Pairing wine with summer fruits and vegetables isn’t intuitive.
 There are almost no traditional wine pairings to syphon off, like pork pairing well with Pinot Noir and Cabernet Sauvignon matching up nicely with beef (even if some principles work between proteins and veggies and fruits – see below).
 That’s due in part to the raw ingredients and in part due to the preparation of fruits and vegetables.
 Like with proteins, that mid-step can dramatically change what works wine-wise.